 How to count unique values in pivot table?

-2. Then drag the fill handle over to the range cells that you want to apply this formula, and the unique values will be identified as follows:
+1. In a new column besides the data, please enter this formula =IF(SUMPRODUCT(($A$2:$A2=A2)*($B$2:$B2=B2))>1,0,1) into cell C2, and then drag the fill handle over to the range cells that you want to apply this formula, and the unique values will be identified as below screenshot shown:

-3. Now, you can create a pivot table.
+2. Now, you can create a pivot table.
 Select the data range including the helper column, then click Insert > PivotTable > PivotTable, see screenshot:

-4. Then in the Create PivotTable dialog, choose a new worksheet or existing worksheet where you want to place the pivot table at, see screenshot:
+3. Then in the Create PivotTable dialog, choose a new worksheet or existing worksheet where you want to place the pivot table at, see screenshot:

-1. Select your data range and click Insert > PivotTable, in the Create PivotTable dialog box, choose a new worksheet or existing worksheet where you want to place the pivot table at, and check Add this data to the Data model check box, see screenshot:
+1. Select your data range and click Insert > PivotTable, in the Create PivotTable dialog box, choose a new worksheet or existing worksheet where you want to place the pivot table at, and check Add this data to the Data Model checkbox, see screenshot:

 2. Then in the PivotTable Fields pane, drag the Class field to the Row box, and drag the Name field to the Values box, see screenshot:

 3. And then click the Count of Name drop down list, choose Value Field Settings, see screenshot:

 4. In the Value Field Settings dialog, click Summarize Values By tab, and then scroll to click Distinct Count option, see screenshot:

 5. And then click OK, you will get the pivot table which count only the unique values.

 More relative PivotTable articles: